What you should do if you want to reach your sales goal.

-If you want to exceed your high school fundraising goal you're going to have to do 3 things.
-First, work to further strengthen your prize program.
+If you want to exceed your high school fundraising goal, you must do three things.
+First, work to strengthen your prize program further.
 Offer more than just the basic prize program provided by your company.
-In other words, plan to offer additional incentives that will motivate students to make more sales.
+In other words, plan to offer additional incentives to motivate students to make more sales.

 The second thing is to set a student sales goal.
 Set an initial fair-share goal that you want everyone to reach.
-You will need to know how much each student needs to sell to reach your group goal.
+You must know how much each student needs to sell to reach your group goal.

 1. Decide on an Additional Fundraiser Incentive